-Before printing design files with the Eden260V printer, make sure that they are in a file format supported by the applications you are using to send print jobs to the printer-Objet Studio.
-(See "Source Files" on page 3-3.)
+Before printing design files with the Objet30 printer, make sure that they are in a file format supported by the applications you are using to send print jobs to the printer-Objet Studio or GrabCAD Print.
+(See "Source Files" on page 3-4.)